-Contributors and Mitigators of Instability for: Energy Lifeline Contributors Mitigators Puerto Rico lacks the specialized/skilled Capitalize on public interest in moving toward an Education and Awareness workforce necessary for hurricane-resistant increase in renewable energy. installation of equipment and long-term Provide public education and vocational job maintenance. training to support rapid progress toward There is a lack of public education around Government of Puerto Rico goals for renewable system maintenance to support stability of energy and a culture of maintenance. home-based solar system installations.
+Contributors and Mitigators of Instability for: Energy Lifeline Mitigators Contributors Capitalize on public interest in moving Puerto Rico lacks the specialized/skilled Education and Awareness workforce necessary for hurricanetoward an increase in renewable energy. resistant installation of equipment and Provide public education and vocational iob long-term maintenance. training to support rapid progress toward There is a lack of public education around Government of Puerto Rico goals for system maintenance to support stability of renewable energy and a culture home-based solar system installations. maintenance.
 Partner with Caribbean neighbors on public education to strengthen a regional approach.
-Leverage partnerships with non-governmental advocacy entities that further the mission to secure renewable energy for the benefit of Puerto Rican citizens.
+Leverage partnerships with nongovernmental advocacy entities that further the mission to secure renewable energy for the benefit of Puerto Rican citizens.
 Utilize case studies such as Casa Pueblo and Toro Negro as best practice models for sustainable communities.
 Build capacity for local entities, municipalities and regional partnerships to gain access to assistance for alternative energy solutions through multiple grant programs.
-Increase stakeholder engagement communicate common understanding of risk and gather local insight for solutions.
+Increase stakeholder engagement communicate common understanding of risk and aather local insight for solutions.
 Utilize cogeneration case studies such as the Hospital La Concepción, in San Germán, which was able to operate without interruption after the blackout because their electrical system operates independently from PREPA.
 It is a combined heat and power generation system (known as CHP), that operates with propane gas and has minimal emissions.

 Due to the extensive damage the power grid sustained from the 2017 Hurricanes, HUD will make a separate allocation of \$1.93B for power grid repairs under a separate Federal Register notice and has prohibited the use of CDBG-MIT funds for electrical system improvements or risk mitigation until the notice is released.
-169
+178

-Consequently, the programs under this Action Plan encourage localized energy resilience measures across all economic sectors prior to HUD's publishing of the separate Federal Register notice for the \$1.93 Billion, and major electrical system risk mitigation efforts afterwards.
+Consequently, the programs under this Action Plan encourage localized energy resilience measures across all economic sectors prior to HUD's publishing of the separate